Credit limit

 When credit limit is enabled:

-• Carts, quotes, and downgrades are not blocked by this rule because they do not create immediate additional debt or they reduce exposure.
+- Carts, quotes, and downgrades are not blocked by this rule because they do not create immediate additional debt or they reduce exposure.
+However, in case of indirect billing, finalizing a quote or opportunity can still be blocked if that step exceeds the reseller’s remaining credit (the company the operator bills), not the end customer’s.

 Users can see a message prompting payment of outstanding amounts when a transaction is blocked by credit limit checks.
 For more information on the main flows above, see Purchases, Opportunities, and Subscription upgrades and downgrades.